eriritarded/eriritarded.github.io/content/post/log.md

 ## [Aura Battler Dunbine](https://anidb.net/anime/899) (1983)

 Pretty interesting world with very boring characters.
 Actually scratch that I love CIELA LAPANA I love ELMELIE LUFT I love ELLE HUNM they are absolute royalty and I shall serve them.
 Bern Bunnings seems to be one of the more competent Tomino-blue-haired-antagonist characters.
-As far as Tomino shows go I thought this was definitely towards the lower half.
+Compared to other Tomino shows, I thought this was definitely towards the lower half.
 The entire cast of the Zelana was bland as hell (sans Cham).
-However, in regards Tomino "final stretches" go this was one of the better ones.
+However, as far as Tomino "final stretches" go this was one of the better ones.

 <br>